xytis/GURPS/Suplements/Notes.md

 Random notes
 ============

-Yestreen Inn -- "Take a dring for the yesterday evening"
+Yestreen Inn -- "Take a drink for the yesterday evening"